saitaiky/notebook/docs/docs/software-development/database/big-data.md

 - Strategic data modeling facilitates the overall information systems development strategy
 - Data modeling can help in the development of new databases

----

-# see which part to add

-A high-level data model utilizes simplistic graphical images to illustrate the core concepts and principles of an organization and what they mean.
-A database model shows the logical structure of a database, including the relationships and constraints that determine how data can be stored and accessed.

-## Do chapter 2 later